Rescan updated directories

 a.
 Re-import folder

-#5 Updated by Tobias Ellinghaus almost 4 years ago
+#5 Updated by Tobias Ellinghaus about 4 years ago

 - bitness set to 64-bit